Giving Baby Up for Adoption in Georgia

 Remember that birth father rights in Georgia adoptions can be complex, and this information does not constitute legal advice.
 The birth father’s rights and role in your adoption process can vary on a case-by-case basis.
 American Adoptions can provide you with an adoption attorney to help you understand how your baby’s birth father may impact your adoption in your circumstances.

-Once you surrender the baby to the adoptive family, you have 10 days to change your mind.
+Once you surrender the baby to the adoptive family, you have four days to change your mind.
 After that, the adoption is finalized and you are officially a birth mother!
 Putting your baby up for adoption in Georgia is a miraculous feat of strength, bravery, and selflessness.
 Putting a newborn up for adoption means giving that child a new lease on life, and perhaps opportunities that a birth family just wouldn’t have been able to provide.

 Note: Once a child turns 14, he or she has the right to consent to a voluntary adoption.
 Before the child turns 14, however, the birth parents are the ones from whom consent is required from.